 Aji Amarillo and Aji Limo share the same 30,000-50,000 SHU heat range and both hail from Peru, but they belong to different species and taste nothing alike.
-Aji Amarillo brings a fruity, raisin-like depth rooted in C. baccatum genetics, while Aji Limo delivers a sharp citrus brightness characteristic of C. chinense varieties.
+Aji Amarillo brings a fruity, raisin-like depth rooted in Capsicum baccatum as a species genetics, while Aji Limo delivers a sharp citrus brightness characteristic of the broader Capsicum chinense group varieties.
 Same heat, wildly different flavor — that gap matters enormously in the kitchen.

 Quick Comparison

-Aji Amarillo measures 30K–50K SHU while Aji Limo registers 30K–50K SHU — roughly equal in heat.
-Aji Amarillo is known for its fruity and raisin-like flavor (C. baccatum), while Aji Limo offers fruity and citrusy notes (C. chinense).
+Aji Amarillo measures 30K–50K SHU while Aji Limo registers 30K–50K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Aji Amarillo is known for its fruity, tropical, slightly raisin-like flavor (C. baccatum), while Aji Limo offers fruity and citrusy notes (C. chinense).

 Aji Amarillo